2025

 Although eight volunteers stepped away this year due to life transitions, God continued to supply exactly what we needed.
 We added three new volunteers along the way, and remarkably, only required to merge classes a handful of times—far fewer than expected given the transitions.
 We are currently blessed with 25 Elementary volunteers and five youth volunteers, with several children’s volunteers also helping with youth as needed.

-I’ve seen incredible depth grow within our volunteer team this year.
+We’ve seen incredible depth grow within our volunteer team this year.
 Many have stepped into greater leadership—taking initiative, growing in their roles, and serving with a more missional mindset.
 That growth has been reflected in the meaningful connections we’ve witnessed each week: volunteers welcoming new families with patience and warmth, teachers connecting with kids by sharing their own faith journey, and team members supporting each other both in ministry and in life.
 Their shared leadership, encouragement, and genuine care have been among the greatest blessings of 2025.

 Last, but not least … we also enjoyed our first Kids in the Square Advent play!